[Crm-sig] Compatibility document V4

 -Some questions raised at earlier stages of the document (V2) by Prof. Görz.

-with the old compatibility part to ISO this year and send a new
+the old compatibility part to ISO this year and send a new compatibility

-compatibility part as an update of the ISO-standard next year?
-That
+part as an update of the ISO-standard next year?
+That would lower the

 compatibility-definition we all agree on.

 Bernhard Schiemann, Dipl.
 Ing.

 Artificial Intelligence Division